Skip to main content

 Step #2: Cut Your List Down

-Now that you have a big, beautiful list of values, start thinking about yourself.
-What you value in life, and others is usually one of two things: the qualities you excel in or the qualities you wish you had.
+Now that you have a big, beautiful, slightly overwhelming list, turn the lens on yourself.
+What you value in life and in other people is usually one of two things.
+The qualities you genuinely excel in, or the qualities you secretly wish you had.

 1. Read through your list and highlight the five most important qualities.

-2. Next, go back and highlight three qualities that you possess.
+2. Go back and highlight three qualities you actually possess.

-3. Make a new list with those three qualities.
+3. Make a new list with those three.

 Step #3: Get Real

-Now that you have a list of three to five values, think about what those values look like in real life.
-Because this is a personal value statement, think primarily about your work history.
+You’ve got your three to five values.
+Now define what each one actually looks like in real life.
+Since this is a personal value statement, lean mostly on your work history.

 For example:

-Authenticity: Meaning what I say and then doing it.
-Letting others know they can trust my words and that my actions will correspond to what I communicate.
+Authenticity: Meaning what I say and then doing it, so others know my actions will match my words.

-As you can imagine, how you define values will be specific to you.
-You may see independence and authenticity in a very different light than our examples!
+How you define each value will be totally specific to you.
+You might see independence and authenticity in a completely different light than these examples, and that’s the point.

 Step #4: Be Relevant

-This is where you make your personal value statement an asset for your application process.
+This is where your value statement quietly turns into an actual asset for the application process.

-Now that you’ve defined your core values, apply them to the job you want.
-Get as specific as possible, and correlate your values to the company’s or specific job’s values.
+Now that you’ve defined your core values, point them at the job you want.
+Get as specific as you possibly can and connect your values to the company’s values or the specific role’s values.

-If there’s a big disconnect, you may want to reconsider whether you wish to apply.
-If the values align, keep going!
-Take the definitions you wrote and start crafting a statement with this outline.
+When the values line up, keep rolling.
+Take the definitions you wrote and start drafting with this outline.

-Lead with a statement about your experience and connect that with how your values impact your work.
-Keep this between one to three sentences.
+Lead with a statement about your experience and connect it to how your values shape your work.
+Keep this to one to three sentences.

-1. Start with your number one value and share how that connects to your experience and work.
-You can expand this to include more than one value, but avoid making a laundry list of your values.
+1. Start with your number one value and show how it connects to your experience.
+You can fold in more than one, just don’t turn it into a laundry list.

-2. Make a connection between your values and the values of the company.
+2. Make a connection between your values and the company’s values.

-3. Think about the specific role you are applying for and what they say in the job description.
-Identify one or two values that make you a good fit for that particular role.
+3. Look at the specific role and the job description.
+Name one or two values that make you a strong fit for that particular role.

-Special note: If you want to use a personal value statement on your dating profile, think about what values you would like to attract in a mate.
+Special note: If you want to use a personal value statement on your dating profile, think about the values you’d like to attract in a partner.

 Step #5: Refine and Revise

-Once you’ve written your value statement, it’s important to make edits for grammar and clarity.
-Even if you’re a grammarian with fantastic writing skills, use an extra tool like Grammarly or Hemingway Editor to help you with the editing process.
-Professional writers never publish a first draft, so don’t expect to send your value statement on your first draft!
+You’ve got a draft.
+Now edit it for grammar and clarity.
+Even if you’re a confident writer, run it through a tool like Grammarly or Hemingway Editor to tighten the screws.
+Professional writers never publish a first draft, so please don’t expect yours to be perfect on the first pass.

-Pro Tip: Ask a mentor or friend to read your value statement.
-Someone who knows you well may have ideas of how to strengthen your statement.
+Pro Tip: Ask a mentor or friend to read it.
+Someone who knows you well may spot a strength you’d never think to claim.

 2. Be genuine.
-It might be tempting to pick values you think are important, but interviewers want to know who you are, not who you think you should be.
-When you’re genuine, that gets communicated, and people will respond positively.
+It’s tempting to pick values you think they want, but interviewers want to know who you really are rather than who you assume you should be.
+When you’re genuine, people respond to it.

-1. Make a list of your accomplishments.
-You’ve already written your resume (hopefully!); there’s no need to rehash it here.
+1. List your accomplishments.
+You’ve already written your resume (hopefully!), so there’s no need to rehash it here.

 2. Include negative qualities.
-We all have that negative quality we’re secretly proud of—but don’t add it here.
-You may think you can put a positive spin on being stubborn, inflexible, or impatient, but it could harm your chances of getting the job.
+We all have that flaw we’re secretly proud of, but don’t add it here.
+You may think you can spin being stubborn or impatient, but it could cost you the job.

 3. Ramble.
 A personal value statement should be short and concise.
-You don’t need to include everything you value; instead, focus on your top 3-5.
+You don’t need everything you value, just your top three to five.

 How to Tailor Your Statement to Different Jobs and Industries (With 4 Examples)

-As you review your statement, you’ll notice values overlap with other industries or positions.
-When that’s the case, tweak some of your words to make them suitable for the specific job you’re applying to.
+As you review yours, you’ll notice some values overlap across industries and roles.
+When that happens, just tweak a few words to fit the specific job you’re chasing.

-We’ve made a list of top values by industry to give you a clear perspective on what different jobs may require of you.
-Plus, we’ve included sample value statements with outlines so you can write your own!
+Below is a cheat sheet of top values by industry, so you get a clear sense of what different jobs tend to ask for.
+Plus sample statements with outlines, so you can write your own.

 Top Values for Marketing and Communication